rexera/rexera.github.io/_posts/2025-04-13-MAS_thoughts.md

     - Reliability? self-organizing behaviors?
     - **Underlying mechanisms among agents that trigger generalization capabilities**.

+> Potential Research Topic 3: Why and When is MAS superior to signle agent?

 ## Challenges in MAS Evaluation

 1. **Lack of Standardized Evaluation**